 For the best signal possible, the polarization between antennas must match.
 If the radio wave's polarization does not perfectly match that of the WiFi antenna, there will be a decrease in signal.
-Additionally, the signal will be eliminated if the polarization of the WiFi antenna and the radio waves are the complete opposite of each other.
+Additionally, the signal will be killed completely if the polarization of the WiFi antenna and the radio waves are opposite to each other.
 In other words, vertically polarized WiFi antennas cannot receive horizontally polarized waves, and vice versa.
-Some WiFi antennas utilize dual polarity to support more traffic.
-These antennas can send or receive horizontal and vertical radio waves simultaneously.
+Some WiFi antennas use dual polarity to support more traffic.
+These antennas can send or receive horizontal and vertical radio waves at the same time.

 Understanding WiFi Antenna Gain

-Gain is a measurement used to represent the antenna's strength and ability to direct electromagnetic waves in a specific direction. >Antenna gain is measured in decibels (dB) over an isotope (dBi), relative to an isotropic antenna.
+Gain is a measurement used to stand for the antenna's strength and ability to direct electromagnetic waves in a specific direction.
+Antenna gain is measured in decibels (dB) over an isotope (dBi), compared to an isotropic antenna.
 An isotropic antenna has 0 gain or 0 dBi and sends and receives an equal amount of signal in every direction.

 It might sound like antennas with higher dBi measurements are better because they are stronger and can reach further, but higher dBi doesn’t always mean better.
 As the antenna’s dBi increases, so does their range, but their coverage area decreases.

 For example, think about an isotropic antenna as a symmetrical ball of playdoh.
 If you press down (add gain) on the ball, the sides will expand, and the more pressure you add to the ball, the flatter the ball becomes.
 Adding gain to the ball alters the beamwidth from a sphere to a pancake.
 As a result, the electromagnetic waves can reach much further but within a smaller coverage area.